 Nevertheless, there have long been concerns about the fairness of arbitration in employment.
-Adams was decided in 2001 after the release of the so-called Due Process Protocols by the 1995 Taskforce on ADR in Employment and after the AAA’s initial Arbitration Rules on June 1, 1996.
+Adams was decided in 2001 after the release of the so-called Due Process Protocols by the 1995 Taskforce on ADR in Employment and after the AAA’s initial Arbitration Rules and Mediation Procedures on June 1, 1996.
 It also post-dated the Armendariz 2000 opinion, and the D.C.
 Circuit’s 1997 holdings in Cole v.
 Burns International Security Services, on which Armendariz relied.
 Cole and Armendariz, like the AAA Rules and the Protocols, require minimum standards of fairness for employment arbitration.
 Against this backdrop of protectionism, the Adams court may have seen no need for further concern for employees in arbitration.

-AAA Employment Rule 1: Applicability
+American Arbitration Association (AAA) Employment Rule 1: Applicability

 The Rules apply whenever the AAA is chosen to resolve an employment dispute by arbitration, regardless of whether the Rules are identified by name.
-Well, the arbitration agreement normally defines the scope of arbitral jurisdiction, the Rules control in case of any inconsistencies.
+Well, the arbitration agreement normally defines the scope of arbitral jurisdiction, the Rules control case of any inconsistencies.